Code MedDRA Terms

 • A Follow-Up Case was created with Active MedDRA Version enabled.

 Vault Safety’s MedDRA update logic ensures that most terms will not require recoding.
-However, the following list describes the main types of MedDRA version changes that could lead to the required recoding of terms:
+However, some MedDRA changes, such as a MedDRA term becoming non-current, could require recoding.

 For more information, refer to your MedDRA-provided documentation.